fqlx/XboxKeyboardMouse/README.md

 1. SlimDx SDK installed - https://slimdx.org/
 2. SCPToolkit driver installed

-#Could be better
-1. Problems translating mouse movement into the right stick directional look.
-Very challenging to make it a smooth experience.
-    - Was altered from the original to be smoother but still a 50/50 experience.
-2. Live preview improvements (Nicer gui?)

 #Todo
 1. Check if SlimDX and SCP driver are installed and if not throw an understandable error.
 2. Mouse input buttons dont work as of yet.